linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/23 Monte Carlo Valuation.md

 \text {O p t i o n} = \max  (0, S _ {3 \text {m o n t h s}} - \$ 4 0)
 $$

 We repeat this procedure many times, average the resulting option payoffs, and discount the average back 3 months at the risk-free rate.
-With a single estimate using 2500 draws, we get an answer of  $2.804 (see Table 2), close to the true value of$ 2.78.
+With a single estimate using 2500 draws, we get an answer of  \$2.804 (see Table 2), close to the true value of\$ 2.78.

 In this example we priced a European-style option.
 We will discuss in Section 6 the use of Monte Carlo simulation to value American-style options.